 - Range: 12.5mil (20km)

 - Charge Time: 3.5hrs

-- Features: 2 belt motors, regenerative braking, handles up to 30% slope, remote with telemetry.
+- Features: 2 belt motors, regenerative braking, handles up to 30% slope, remote.

-You can be sure that Apsuboard doesn’t invest in unboxing experience, the board is well protected with a foam pad, and that’s about it.
+You can be sure that Apsuboard doesn’t invest in the unboxing experience.
+The board is well-protected with a foam pad, and that’s about it.
 It is as we have learned to expect from new Chinese brands.

-Apsuboard X1 uses 7-layers Maple + 1-layers bamboo deck.
+Apsuboard X1 uses a 7-layer Maple + 1-layer bamboo deck.
 From the photo, I was expecting it to be the same generic deck as the Wowgo 2s or Ownboard W1S; I was proven wrong.
-As you may recall, I hate those generic deck for being completely flat.
-This deck that X1 uses has a subtle concave to it, helping my feet to feel comfortable.
+As you may recall, I hate those generic decks for being completely flat.
+This deck that X1 uses has a subtle concave, helping my feet to feel comfortable.
 It also has as good a flex as the Wowgo/Ownboard deck.

 Good deck, I am pretty happy with it.